SpaceTeam/web_ecui_houbolt/README.md

 beforehand

 ## Docker
-Alternatively TXV_ECUI_WEB (GUI) could be deployed via docker.
+Alternatively web_ecui_houbolt (GUI) could be deployed via docker.
 Use the docker file found in the repo.

 ```
 cd TXV_ECUI_WEB